justcoding121/stream-extended/README.md

 bool alpnEnabled = false;
 var alpnStream = alpnEnabled ?
 (Stream)new ClientHelloAlpnAdderStream(stream) : stream;
 var sslStream = new SslStream(alpnStream, false, null, null);
-//as usual (but we have a bug currently! ) await sslStream.AuthenticateAsClientAsync(yourRemoteHostName, null, yourSupportedSslProtocols, false);
+//as usual (but we have a bug currently which makes this call fail!) await sslStream.AuthenticateAsClientAsync(yourRemoteHostName, null, yourSupportedSslProtocols, false);

  //TODO add few lines inside ClientHelloAlpnAdderStream so that